DCFApixels/DragonECS/README.md

     // RunHelper simplifies the implementation similar to the built-in processes implementation.
     // It automatically triggers the profiler marker and also includes a try-catch block. private RunHelper _helper;
-    private RunHelper _helper;
     protected override void OnSetup()
     {
-        // The second argument specifies the name of the marker, if not specified, the name will be chosen automatically.
+        // The second argument specifies the name of the marker; if not specified, the name will be chosen automatically.
         _helper = new RunHelper(this, nameof(Do));
     }
     public void Do()